Fine-Tuned Convex Approximations of Probabilistic Reachable Sets under Data-driven Uncertainties: Introduction

-3) Generality: To compute reachable sets, many algorithms require detailed information as a priori.
-However, in some applications like complex cyber-physical systems that are only accessible through experiments or simulations, detailed information is unavailable.
-Also, many algorithms rely on strong assumptions about the dynamics or uncertainties, which are often unrealistic;
+3) Generality: To compute reachable sets, many algorithms require detailed system information given \textit{a priori}.
+However, in some applications like complex cyber-physical systems that are only accessible through experiments or simulations, this detailed information is unavailable.
+Many algorithms also rely on strong assumptions about the dynamics or uncertainties, which are often unrealistic.

-4) Convexity: The reachable set computed by most algorithms is irregular or non-convex, which is tricky to tackle when it comes to the collision avoidance of uncertain systems in practice;
+4) Convexity: The reachable set computed by most algorithms is irregular or non-convex, which is hard to handle when it comes to the resolution of collision avoidance in practice.

-5) Efficiency: In order to realize real-time motion planning and control of uncertain systems, the reachable set must be computed efficiently.
+5) Efficiency: In order to realize real-time motion planning and control of uncertain dynamic systems, the reachable set must be computed efficiently.
 However, many algorithms are computationally expensive.

-To address these challenges, in what follows, we will first review some related literature, and then introduce the contributions of our paper.
+To address the challenges, in what follows, we will first review some related literature, and then introduce the contributions of our paper.